Antonio Brown granted $110K bond on 3 charges

 Brown's bond was set at $100,000 for the felony burglary with battery charge, with the total bond for the three charges being $110,000.
 He will also be required to be monitored by GPS, release his passport and guns, go through drug and alcohol testing, and get a mental health evaluation.

+But one of Brown's lawyers, Eric Schwartzreich, said Brown deserved credit for surrendering voluntarily and had no incentive to flee.

+"He could have clearly left.
+He's not going to go anywhere," Schwartzreich said.
+"He wanted to turn himself in."

-Brown is facing charges of felony burglary with battery, burglary of an unoccupied conveyance and criminal mischief stemming from an alleged assault of a moving truck driver earlier this week.
-He turned himself in on Thursday to Broward County Jail, where he spent the night, according to his lawyer, Eric Schwartzreich.
+Brown is facing charges of felony burglary with battery, burglary of an unoccupied conveyance and criminal mischief stemming from an alleged assault of the driver of a moving truck earlier this week.
+He turned himself in on Thursday to Broward County Jail, where he spent the night, according to Schwartzreich.

-Brown's lawyers said that he was "overcharged" and they believe that when they return to court again the charges will be very different.
+Brown's lawyers said he was "overcharged" and that they believe the charges will be different when they return to court.

-Brown is accused of throwing a rock at the driver's moving truck before the alleged battery outside of Brown's home Tuesday, according to court documents obtained by TMZ.
+Brown is accused of throwing a rock at the driver's moving truck before the alleged battery outside of Brown's home Tuesday, according to court documents.

 Brown's trainer, Glenn Holt, was arrested Tuesday on a felony burglary with battery charge stemming from the incident.
 He was released Wednesday after posting a $20,000 bond.